looterz/SteamGuardDog/README.md

 2. Make sure that `credentials.json` is correctly configured to use a GCP Project that you've made to authenticate with Gmail, as described in the [Gmail API Setup](#gmail-api-setup) section above.

-2. You can use SteamGuardDog just like you would use SteamCmd.
+2. Use SteamGuardDog just like you would use SteamCmd.
 For example:

 ```bash
 ./SteamGuardDog.exe +login username password +run_app_build /path/to/appconfig.vdf +quit